 Once you get there however, you will see that the journey has been 100 percent worth it.
 The island is simply breathtaking and many who have seen it have never been the same.

 It is advisable to make a booking with a nice hotel or guesthouse prior to setting out on your journey to Mantanani Island in order to fully enjoy your stay and not fret about whether you will have a place to stay in once your reach your destination.

 There is no shortage of places to stay at.
-Recommended places is Mari Mari Mantanani Backpacker Lodge.
+Recommended place is Viva Mantanani Boutique Resort.